 VW and Rivian announced a strategic partnership to jointly develop new software-based vehicle platforms for both companies.
 VW will invest up to $5 billion in Rivian, forming a joint venture focused on developing E/E architecture.

-A Primer on SBOM
+A Primer on BOM

 1. Component Name: The exact name of each software component.